Using Roku Grid Screens with Instant TV Channel

 Single Grid in a Roku Channel

-Select (left-click) each "New Grid Row" and enter a new value for the row's GridRowTitle parameter.
+and entering a new value for the Grid Row's GridRowTitle parameter.

-You may need to click on the + symbol to the left of each Grid Row in order to see the video items contained within each row.
+You may need to click on the + symbol to the left of the Grid icon in order to see the

 Multiple Grids in a Roku Channel